Ugocode/Workers_Retention/README.md

 ## Modelling Technique:

-Models were built using three different modelling technique
+Models were built using three different modelling technique such as:

 Logistic Regression